 Word styles are an extremely useful tool for an editor even if document layout is not part of the remit.
 Here is my post on First steps with Word styles to get you started.

 Select the text that you would like Word to read to you and press the button.
 Our brains tend to read what an author wanted to say rather than what they did say, so it’s sometimes easier to check text for silly typos (missing words etc.) when it’s spoken.

-This button toggles the hidden characters in your Word doc on and off.
-See this post on the characters you don't see for why these are important.
+This button toggles the hidden characters in your Word document on and off.
+See this post on The characters you don't see for why these are important.